Silvenga/silvenga.com/README.md

 - [ ] Use Wyam's config system
 - [ ] Add back Piwik
 - [ ] Fix sidebar overlapping larger images
+- [ ] Sitemap - root has multiple slashes (should there be a slash)

 ## Notes